 Both Puppeteer and Selenium WebDriver are tools that help developers control web browsers through code.
 They're commonly used for automated testing, taking screenshots, and scraping web content.
 While Puppeteer works specifically with Chrome/Chromium browsers and is made by Google, Selenium WebDriver supports multiple browsers like Chrome, Firefox, and Safari.

-Puppeteer is generally faster and more efficient than Selenium due to its high-level API and Chrome-specific optimizations.
+Puppeteer is generally faster and more efficient than Selenium WebDriver due to its high-level API and Chrome-specific optimizations.

 Both packages are compatible with popular frameworks like React, Angular, and Vue.js.